TheThingsIndustries/lorawan-stack-docs/doc/content/reference/components/network-operations-center.md

 The application overview consists of the following panels:

-**Applications active** - a bar chart that visualizes the number of applications with a device that has connected to the network in the selected period, either in the last hour, week, or day.
+**Applications active** - a bar chart that visualizes the number of applications with a device that has been activated in the network in the selected period, either in the last hour, week, or day.

-**Application statistics** - a table layout that displays the **Application ID**, **Active Devices**, and **Average Packet Error Rate** of all the applications on the network in the selected period.
+**Application statistics** - a table layout that displays the **Application ID**, **Active devices**, and **Average packet error rate** of all the applications on the network in the selected period.

 The following is a brief description of each column in the table:

 - **Application ID**: displays application IDs of all the applications on the network.
-- **Active Devices**: the number of devices in the application which have uplinked in the **last hour**.
+- **Active devices**: displays the number of devices in the application which have sent an uplink message in the last hour.
-- **Average Packet Error Rate**: this is calculated by comparing the number of seen frames (received packets) to the total number of possible frames (how much the frame counter incremented).
+- **Average packet error rate**: displays the average of the last packet error rate, over all of the end devices in an application as a percentage.

 ### End Device Overview